-The site is an intensive agricultural field, located east of the B4395.
-The site is bound on all sides by hedgerows, and the landscape around slopes from North West to South East, with the buildings located in the natural valley of the field.
+The site is an intensive agricultural field, located adjacent to the working farmyard.
+The site is bound on all sides by hedgerows, and the landscape around slopes from North to South, with the buildings located in the natural valley.

-The population in the immediate surroundings is relatively dispersed with numerous small settlements such as Llangadfan, Llanerfyl and Foel.
+The population in the immediate surroundings is relatively dispersed with numerous small settlements and rural properties.
 Other key receptors in the vicinity of the site include walkers, horse and cycle riders and road users.